ufal/udpipe/README.md

 UDPipe development repository http://github.com/ufal/udpipe is hosted on GitHub.

-Instructions how to build UDPipe REST server as Docker image is here: [https://github.com/samisalkosuo/udpipe-rest-server-docker](https://github.com/samisalkosuo/udpipe-rest-server-docker).
+*Third-party contribution:* Instructions how to build UDPipe REST server as Docker image is here: http://github.com/samisalkosuo/udpipe-rest-server-docker.
 Instructions how to train UDPipe language models using a Docker image is also there.